-The subsidiary motion to commit or to refer requires several elements:
+The subsidiary motion to Commit or to Refer requires several elements at the time that the motion is moved and adopted.:

 Refer to a Standing Committee Refer to a Special (Ad Hoc) Committee 1.
 Instructions on the task 1.
 Instructions on the task 2.
 Date of when to report back 2.
 Date of when to report back 3.
 Which existing Standing Committee 3.
 Number of Committee members 4.
 Names of Committee members 5.
 Name of Committee Chair